jeje1197/EuphyLang/README.md

 # EuphyLang

-Euphy is an high-level, object-oriented programming language created by Joseph Evans.
+Euphy is a general-purpose programming language created by Joseph Evans.
-It serves as a prototype to a system that allows developers to use both static and dynamic types and define how they interact.
-An experimental feature of this is cast control - the ability to choose how implicit casting occurs.
+It serves as a prototype for a system that allows developers to use both static and dynamic types and define how they interact.

+**If you want to try EuphyLang now, check out the [Getting Started](#getting-started) section.**

+**For updates, discussion or help, join the community [discord](https://discord.gg/Yck2Y9zNw).**

+An unique feature of Euphy is cast controlling - the ability to choose when and how an implicit casting occurs.
+Take a look at the following example:

 ```
-#define string -> number = strToNum

-number strToNum(string str) {
+string converter(number n) {
+    if (n < 0) {
+        return "A negative value"
+    } else if (n == 0) {
+        return "Zero"
+    } else {
-    return number(str)
+        return "A positive value"
     }

-class Euphy {
-    dynamic value

-    none setNumber(number value) {
-        this.value = value
 }

-    none setString(string value) {
-        this.value = value
-    }
-}
+#cast number -> string converter

+string value = 64
+print(value)

+#uncast number -> string
 ```

 Version: 1.0